Flights to Morocco – Frequently Asked Questions

 + When is the cheapest time to fly to Morocco?

-Flights to Morocco are typically cheaper in the shoulder seasons of March to May and October to November.
-To find the best offers, check out Condor’s Catch a fly-t deals.
+Flights to Morocco are usually cheaper during the shoulder seasons (March–May and October–November).
+To find current offers, check Condor’s Catch a fly-t deals.

 + What airports in Morocco does Condor serve?

 Condor connects travelers to Casablanca Mohammed V International Airport (CMN) via Frankfurt.
-The transatlantic leg from the U.S. to Frankfurt is operated by Condor, while the connecting flight to Morocco is handled by a partner airline.
+The U.S.–Frankfurt segment is operated by Condor, and the onward connection to Morocco is usually handled by a partner airline.

 + What's the best time to travel to Morocco?